freedomofpress/securedrop-docs/docs/admin/deployment/tor_pow.rst

-Tor proof-of-work defense on the *Source Interface*
+Tor proof-of-work defense on the Source Interface
 ===================================================

-The SecureDrop *Source Interface* is served as an *Onion Service* with an onion address, requiring Tor Browser to access it over the Tor network.
-Tor is sometimes targeted for denial-of-service (DoS) attacks that can `slow down the Tor network as a whole <https://blog.torproject.org/tor-network-ddos-attack/>`_ as well as burden individual *Onion Services*, including SecureDrops.
+The SecureDrop Source Interface is served as an Onion Service with an onion address, requiring Tor Browser to access it over the Tor network.
+Tor is sometimes targeted for denial-of-service (DoS) attacks that can `slow down the Tor network as a whole <https://blog.torproject.org/tor-network-ddos-attack/>`_ as well as burden individual Onion Services, including SecureDrops.

 Tor now includes a `proof-of-work (PoW) defense
 <https://onionservices.torproject.org/technology/pow/#general-questions>`_